 The public healthcare system in Israel includes all basic and essential healthcare services, but additional services and treatments, such as coverage for specific surgeries, can be accessed through supplementary insurance.

 Private healthcare in Israel

 Private healthcare services in Israel are known as 'Sharap'.
 Despite the reach and effectiveness of public healthcare in Israel, it is not uncommon for patients to wait days or weeks for non-emergency tests and surgeries.
 While some people simply wait for the next available appointment, many others seek private healthcare, which allows for earlier treatments access to care at a more convenient location.
 On the whole, though, the overall quality of care between public and private health services is generally equal.

 Expats looking to purchase private health insurance in Israel are advised to look at a variety of options before settling.
 There are numerous companies that offer private health insurance and specialised coverage plans exist for individuals, families and groups.

 Some employers in Israel provide additional private healthcare coverage on a group basis for the expat employee and their family, but this is uncommon.

 Medical tourism in Israel

 The quality and affordability of healthcare in Israel has made the country an increasingly popular medical tourism destination in recent years.
-Most medical tourists come from Russia and the surrounding Arab countries, which do not have the same standard of medical facilities and expertise.
+Most medical tourists come from Russia and the surrounding Arab countries, some of which do not have the same standard of medical facilities and expertise.

 Expats interested in travelling to Israel for a medical procedure can hire a medical tourism broker, who organises everything from travel and the logistics of the procedure, to accommodation and a sightseeing itinerary.
 These medical brokers are usually paid by the hospital and do not cost the patient anything.